Leaving a Toxic Job: What to Look For and How to Take Control

 Your professional network is not only there when you need to make a job switch.
 You should actively work to stay connected with current and former colleagues, other people in your industry, and any followers you have on social media.

 Don’t forget to reciprocate.
-Be on the lookout for introductions you can make when you know someone looking to make a career change.
+Be on the lookout for introductions you can make when you know someone who is looking to make a career change.

 When you’re in a toxic work environment, the last thing you want to do is add more stress.
 Unfortunately, a job search or making a switch to full-time self-employment can often do just that.